SilasMarvin/wasmind/actors/delegation_network/crates/complete/README.md

 ## When You Might Want This Actor

-Include this actor in your Hive configuration when you need AI agents to:
+Include this actor in your Wasmind configuration when you need AI agents to:

 - **Signal task completion**: Formally indicate when assigned work is finished
 - **Report results**: Provide summaries of what was accomplished during task execution